Project-Counter/cop5/source/appendices/f-handling-errors-and-exceptions.rst

      }
    }

+For tabular reports the format for the Exceptions header is defined in :numref:`report-header` of the Code of Practice, Table 3.f, as "*{Exception Code}*: *{Exception Message}* (*{Data}*)" with multiple Exceptions separated by semicolon-space ("; ").

-As indicated in the JSON code above, multiple exceptions can be returned and the exceptions have the following elements:
+As indicated in the code above, Exceptions in JSON format have the following elements:

-* **Code**: is a numeric exception number that identifies the exception.
-See table F.1 for permissible values.
+* **Code**: The Code is a number that identifies the Exception.
+See Table F.1 below for permissible values.
 * **Severity:** In Release 4 the Severity element was used to indicate the severity of the Exception (Fatal, Error, Warning, Info or Debug).
 The RESTful COUNTER_SUSHI API in Release 5 instead uses HTTP status codes to indicate if the response is a (fatal) error (non-200 HTTP status code) or not (HTTP status code 200).
 The Severity element therefore is deprecated and will be removed in the next major release.
 SUSHI clients should stop relying on Severity and use the HTTP status code and Exception Code instead.
-* **Message**: textual description of the exception.
-For exception Codes &gt; 999 the Message must exactly match column 1 in table F.1.
+* **Message**: The Message element contains a textual description of the Exception.
+For standard Exceptions with Codes > 999 the Message MUST exactly match the Message in Table F.1 below.
-* **Data:** additional optional data that further describes the error.
-Example: for “Partial Data Returned” exception, the Data could state “You requested 2017-01-01 to 2017-12-31; however, only 2017-01-01 to 2017-06-30 were available.”
+* **Data:** The Data element contains additional information that further describes the Exception.
+For some Exceptions this additional information MUST be provided (as indicated in Table F.1 below), for other Exceptions it is optional.
-* **Help_URL**: an optional variable that includes the URL to a help message that explains the exception in more detail.
+* **Help_URL**: An optional element that contains an URL to a help page that explains the Exception in more detail.

-Table F.1 provides a list of possible exceptions that may occur for the COUNTER_SUSHI API.
+Table F.1 lists all Exceptions permissible for the COUNTER_SUSHI API.
 Note that the standard Exceptions with Code > 999 MUST be used for the indicated invocation conditions, it is neither permitted to use custom Exceptions with Code <= 999 instead nor to define custom Exceptions with Code > 999.
-Note that some of the exceptions also may occur for tabular reports.

 Table F.1 (below): Exceptions